MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Remarks

-Objects of type string_view belonging to the C++ template class basic_string_view \<char> are not necessarily null terminated.
+A sequence of string_view characters is not necessarily null-terminated.
 The return type for `data` is not a valid C string, because no null character gets appended.
-The null character ' \0 ' is used as a special character in a C string to mark the end of the string_view, but has no special meaning in an object of type string_view and may be a part of the string_view object just like any other character.
+The null character '\0' is used as a special character in a C string to mark the end, but has no special meaning in an object of type string_view and may be a part of the string_view object just like any other character.

 There is an automatic conversion from **const char**<strong>\*</strong> into string_views, but the string_view class does not provide for automatic conversions from C-style string_views to objects of type **basic_string_view \<char>**.

-The returned string_view should not be modified, because this could invalidate the pointer to the string_view, or deleted, because the string_view has a limited lifetime and is owned by the class string_view.
+The returned character sequence should not be modified or deleted.

 ### Example